g4tsn/install-mmdvm-sh/INSTALL.md

 	systemctl enable telegrambot.timer

 # Disable service at startup
-	systemctl disable <nome_servizio>.timer
+	systemctl disable <name of service>.timer

 # Connect to Screen Output of a service to see what is happening

    screen -r MMDVMHost